benmizrahi/gcp-dlp-tools/README.md

   The service account requires the following permissions:

   - **Organization Level**:
+    - `roles/bigquery.metadataViewer`: Needed to give the ability to get the policy tags from the bigquery schema.
     - `roles/cloudasset.viewer`: Read-only access to scan resources from the Asset Inventory ([details](https://cloud.google.com/asset-inventory/docs/roles-permissions#roles)).

   - **Project Level** (for the project where the DLP API is enabled):